formaticDev/Java_course_OU/README.md

 # Java_cource_OU
- Some  code from Java course in open university,
+ Some  code from Java course in open university.
+ Each folder contains an assignment solution.